flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 </requires>
 ```

-If it only works on touch devices it should have
+If it only works on touch devices it should have:

 ```xml
 <!-- ONLY mobile supported -->